databrary/www/databrary/input/pages/user-guide/contributing-data/preparing-for-upload.md

 * Over what time period did you collect these data?
 * Where did you collect these data?

-## Tasks

-We'll need you to name the particular activities participants attempted in your sessions.
-Like the dataset names, we want these names to be descriptive.
-You can further define these tasks by attaching any sort of  documentation you may have explaining your protocols or methodology.
+You can further refine these by attaching any sort of documents you have explaining your protocols or methodology.
 This could include instructions given to a participant.

-## Funding and Citations
+# Funding sources and Citations

 How was this work funded?
 Your funding agency may require you to acknowledge the support received for your work.